Bohumín: Administrative division

+Etymology

+The name is derived from the personal name Bohum/Bohuma or Bogum/Boguma, which are pet forms of the Czech name Bohumil and the Polish name Bogumił.
+It was probably the founder or an early owner of the settlement.
+Because in some Czech dialects the sound "h" is replaced by "g", it is not certain whether the settlement's name was derived from the Czech or Polish given name.

 Geography

-Bohumín is located about 5 km north of Ostrava on the border with Poland, in the historical region of Cieszyn Silesia.
+Bohumín is located about 5 km north of Ostrava, on the border with Poland in the historical region of Cieszyn Silesia.
 It lies in the Ostrava Basin.

 The confluence of the Oder and Olza rivers is situated north of the town.
 The Oder forms the western border of the municipal territory and the Olza forms the northern border with Poland.

 The area is rich in water bodies.
-The artificial lakes Velké Kališovo and Malé Kališovo with a total area of 50 ha and Vrbické Lake were created by flooding gravel quarries.
+The artificial lakes Velké Kališovo jezero and Malé Kališovo jezero with a total area of 50 ha and Vrbické jezero were created by flooding gravel quarries.
 They are used for recreational purposes.
-There is also the Záblatský fish pond in the southern part of the territory.
+There is also the fishpond Záblatský rybník in the southern part of the territory.